pau1o-hs/Web-PetShop/real-deal/backend/README.md

 - Run `npm install` and, after all modules have been downloaded, run `npm start`.

-Use Postman to interact with the server and "MongoDB Compass" to check the Database.
+Use Postman to interact with the server and Mongo Express to check the Database.
 Have fun!